doktor500/translate.js/README.md

 A command line util to translate from English to Spanish using google translate

-Google Translate API is only available as a paid service based on usage With this command line util, it is possible to use it for free
+Google Translate API is only available as a paid service based on usage, with this util, it is possible to use it for free

 ## Prerequisites (OS X)